-Most image editors that you know of are meant for editing photos.
+Most image editors you know of are meant for editing photos.
 For creating a vector image, you should check out this list of free graphic editors that are meant for vector images.

 There’s a new app called Gravit that aims to be an alternative to Adobe Freehand and Fireworks.
 It is open-source and cross-platform compatible.
 Let’s check it out.